2002 Newham London Borough Council election

 Elections to Newham London Borough Council were held on 2 May 2002.
 The whole council was up for election.
 Turnout was 25.49%.
 Labour won all but one seat.
 The sole opposition councillor was Alan Craig of the Christian Peoples Alliance.

 Background

 A total of 144 candidates stood in the election for the 60 seats being contested across 20 wards.
 Candidates included a full slate from the Labour Party (as had been the case at every election since the borough council had been formed in 1964), whilst the Conservative Party ran 31 candidates and the Liberal Democrats ran 7 candidates.
 Other candidates running were 14 Greens, 9 Christian Peoples Alliance, 6 Newham Independents Association, 4 Socialist Alliance, 3 BNP, 1 Socialist Labour, 1 UKIP and 8 Independents.

+Ward Changes

+As with several other councils this election, Newham went through a major redistricting which resulted in the following changes: